vrtmrz/obsidian-livesync/docs/settings.md

 **And even your passphrase is wrong, It doesn't be checked before the plugin really decrypts.
 So If you set the wrong passphrase and run "Apply and Receive", you will get an amount of decryption error.
 But, this is the specification.**

+### minimum chunk size and LongLine threshold
+The configuration of chunk splitting.

+Self-hosted LiveSync splits the note into chunks for efficient synchronization.
+This chunk should be longer than "Minimum chunk size".

+Specifically, the length of the chunk is determined by the following orders.

+1. Find the nearest newline character, and if it is farther than LongLineThreshold, this piece becomes an independent chunk.

+2. If not, find nearest to these items.
+    1. Newline character
+    2. Empty line (Windows style)
+    3. Empty line (non-Windows style)
+3. Compare the farther in these 3 positions and next "\[newline\]#" position, pick a shorter piece to as chunk.

+This rule was made empirically from my dataset.
+If this rule acts as badly on your data.
+Please give me the information.

+You can dump saved note structure to `Dump informations of this doc`.
+Replace every character to x except newline and "#" when sending information to me.

+Default values are 20 letters and 250 letters.

 ## General Settings

 ### Do not show low-priority log